 Introduction

-In this article, I will address the topic “The Trinity and the Inversion of Titles” and analyze how the doctrine of the Trinity is presented, especially in relation to the titles given to the Father, Son, and Holy Spirit.
-I will discuss the way expressions such as “God the Son” and “God the Holy Spirit” are used and how this changes the biblical understanding of the nature of God.
-Throughout the text, I will explore the difference between the titles used in Scripture and how this inversion can affect our understanding of the oneness of God and the relationship between the persons of the Trinity.
+In this article, I will address the topic “The Trinity and the Inversion of Titles” and analyze how the doctrine of the Trinity is presented, particularly in relation to the titles given to the Father, Son, and Holy Spirit.
+I will discuss the usage of expressions such as “God the Son” and “God the Holy Spirit” and how this impacts the biblical understanding of God’s nature.
+Throughout the article, I will explore the differences between the titles used in Scripture and how this inversion can influence our understanding of God’s oneness and the relationship between the persons of the Trinity.

 The Unbiblical Titles!